8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Submerged tree in Royal Springs

-The visibility in Royal Springs is probably the worst of all these Florida Springs for scuba diving sites on my list.
-Regardless, you’ll still be able to spot some cute turtles around, especially at the beginning of your dive.
+Visibility here is probably the worst of all the springs on this list, but you’ll still spot turtles, especially at the start of your dive.

 diving in troy springs